PLC Alarm Tag

 Alarm Configuration

 Some users may want to issue configuration controls to the PLC via VTScada rather than use third-party software to do their PLC alarm configuration.
-The PLC alarm tag is able to configure Setpoint, Priority, Deadband, Delay and Disabled status.
+The PLC alarm tag is able to configure Setpoint or Condition (for analog or digital alarms, respectively), Priority, Deadband, Delay and Disabled status.
 The PLC alarm tag has a custom widget for reading these configuration values as a reference, and outputting user-defined values to the correct address in the PLC.

 To achieve this, the custom widget can be opened from the properties folder of the PLC Alarm tag.
 Control actions can be issued from the properties folder or from a page using the widget.